tpoisot/ms_proba_networks/ms/maintext.md

 [@pois12c].
-Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emergent property of the response of ecological interactions to environmental factors and chance events [@pois15a].
-Interactions can vary because of local mismatching in phenology [@oles11a; @maru14; @vize14], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14;
+Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emergent property of the response of ecological interactions to environmental factors and chance events [see @pois15a for a review].
+Interactions can vary because of local mismatching in phenology [@oles11a; @maru14; @vize14], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14; @cham14].
-@cham14].
 For example, @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
 In addition, @cars14 show that within a meta-community, not all interactions are equally variable: some are highly consistent, whereas others are extremely rare.
-These empirical results all point to the fact that species interactions cannot always be adequately modeled as yes-no events; since it is well established that they do vary, it is necessary to represent them as probabilities.
+These empirical results all point to the fact that species interactions cannot always be adequately represented as yes-no events; since it is well established that they do vary, it is necessary to represent them as probabilities.
 To the question of *Do these two species interact?*, we should substitute the question of *How likely is it that they will interact?*.
+This also requires the considerable methodological adjustment of re-writing measures of network structure to account for the fact that interactions are not consistent; in this paper, we re-develop a unified toolkit of measures to characterize the structure of probabilistic interaction networks.

 The current way of dealing with probabilistic interactions are either to ignore variability entirely or to generate random networks.
 Probabilistic metrics are a